PakistanLast Updated: April 2014

 In addition to a U.S. passport, you may also need to obtain a visa.
 A visa is an official document issued by a foreign country that formally allows you to visit.
 Where required, visas are affixed to your passport and allow you to enter a foreign nation.
 To find information about obtaining a visa for Pakistan, see the Department of State’s Country Specific Information.

-Caution: You must make sure your visa does not expire while you are in Pakistan.
-If the visa expires it is very difficult to exit Pakistan.
+Caution: If your Pakistani visa expires while you are in Pakistan it will be very difficult to exit.

-If you lose your passport it will be very difficult to leave Pakistan, even with a replacement U.S. passport.
-The reason is that Pakistani immigration requires all passengers to transit with the visa or NICOB they used to enter Pakistan.
-Without the original, it is very difficult to exit Pakistan.
-We therefore strongly urge you to make copies of your passport and Pakistani visa.
-When you arrive, we suggest making a copy of the entry stamp, and send these copies to your email address.
+Also, if you lose your passport it will be very difficult to leave Pakistan, even with a replacement U.S. passport, as the Government of Pakistan requires all passengers to show the visa or NICOB they used to enter Pakistan at the time of departure.
+We strongly recommend making copies of your passport and Pakistani visa.
+When you arrive, we suggest that you make a copy of the entry stamp, and send these copies to your email address.